intmus/intas19-20/_23-midterm-exam-review/dictation4.md

 **Warm-Up**

 Click on the link below to download the warm-up, "Metric Modulation"
-{% include download.html title="Tonicization" filename="Unit23MetricModulation.pdf" %}
+{% include download.html title="Metric Modulation" filename="Unit23MetricModulation.pdf" %}

 Metric modulation is defined as a change in tempo (i.e. pulse rate) *and/or* the subdivision (i.e. the grouping) which is derived from a note value or note grouping heard before the change.